Best Of 2019: Which Malayalam Film Deserve The Best Movie Title This Year?

 Virus

-Virus, the medical thriller directed by Aashiq Abu truly made the Malayalam cinema proud at the National and International.
-The movie, which narrated the state's struggles to fight the Nipah virus, is unarguably one of the best films made in 2019 and the passing decade.
+Virus, the medical thriller directed by Aashiq Abu truly made the Malayalam cinema proud at the National and International movie platforms.
+The movie, which narrated Kerala's struggles to fight the Nipah virus, is unarguably one of the best films made in 2019 and the passing decade.

 Jallikattu